 In 2017, chef and writer Samin Nosrat published the book, Salt Fat Acid Heat, to help the everyday person how to master the four basic elements that make food taste good.
 The chef now has a Netflix series based on that book.
-This week on The Trip, host Nathan Thornburgh talks to Nosrat about how the show came to be and her quest to open doors in the food world for people of color.
+This week on The Trip: Drinking with Exceptional People Around the World, host Nathan Thornburgh talks to Nosrat about how the show came to be and her quest to open doors in the food world for people of color.

 Nathan Thornburgh: Samin has an entire day is currently doing press for her new Netflix show, Salt Fat Acid Heat, which is why she needs to start the day with a cocktail.
 So, I love that I’m going to be able to start you off on the right foot.